 *This post is sponsored by Vital Proteins.

-I’d say to enjoy it with an afternoon cup of tea but considering it’s been 95+ degrees here for over a week with humidity so high you start sweating just walking to the mailbox, maybe make that an iced coffee instead (try adding some collagen to that too – another recent favorite of mine!)
+I’d say to enjoy it with an afternoon cup of tea but considering it’s been 95+ degrees here for over a week with humidity so high you start sweating just walking to the mailbox, maybe make that an iced coffee or strawberry nectarine smoothie instead.

 Basil Nectarine Upside Down Cake